 AusHealth is committed to:

-- Establishing and implementing quality objectives at relevant divisional and organisational strategic levels;
+- Establishing and implementing quality objectives;

 - Ensuring resources needed for the Integrated Management System are available.